R-Currie/streams/README.md

 A simple application to livestream using OBS

+This app is split into the [Streams Repository](https://github.com/R-Currie/streams) and the [Streams API Repository[(https://github.com/R-Currie/streamsapi)

 ### Getting Started
 * Create an account or sign in with Gmail
 * Create a stream (you can make multiple on one account)